Comprehensive Safety and Risk Management

 Federal Regulations

-The Jeanne Clery Act requires that all higher education institutions that receive federal funding disclose information about crime on campus.
-It is our responsibility to document all complaints filed, to notify the Puerto Rico Police Department (depending on the incident), and to ensure compliance with institutional regulations and state and federal laws that apply.
-The community is responsible for notifying all criminal acts which occur on campus and in adjacent areas to the Office of Integrated Security.
-Fines will be imposed if the institution fails to comply with this Act.
-In addition, if requested, institutions are required to notify the community on where to obtain the sex offenders registration.
+The Jeanne Clery Act requires all institutions of higher education, participants of federal financial aid programs, to inform the university community of all criminal incidents that occur on campus.
+It is our responsibility to document all incident complaints reported to us, notify the Puerto Rico Police depending on the incident, and ensure compliance with institutional regulations, state and federal laws that apply to us.
+The community is responsible for reporting to the Office of Integral Security all criminal acts that occur within and adjacent areas of the Campus.
+Failure to comply will result in sanctions to the institution.
+In addition, institutions are required to notify the community, upon request, where to obtain sex offender registry information.

 • On campus

-• Off campus (buildings and property that are not part of the main campus)
+• Off-campus (Buildings and properties that do not belong to the main campus)

 • Public property